 As an Amazon Associate, I earn from qualifying purchases.

 This make-ahead Cucumber and Onion Salad is a summertime superstar.
-Simple and delicious, the fresh ingredients let the garden-fresh produce shine in this easy cucumber salad.
+Simple and delicious, the fresh ingredients let the garden-fresh produce shine in this easy vinegar-based cucumber salad.

 cucumber and onion salad in two bowls with cucumbers and a fork on a white background